susinmotion/barcode_tries/README.md

 This software takes in barcoded fastq files and outputs the number of reads reflecting each varaint.

 ##TO USE:
 Download the file and unarchive as you choose.
+All contents can be found at github.com/susinmotion/barcode_tries.
+An easy-to-read version of this document can also be found at that URL.

 ##SETTING CONGIFURATIONS:
 Open config.cfg in the text editor of your choice.
 Edit the existing text to reflect the names of genes of interest, barcode length, target sequences, etc. Use a comma (,-no spaces) to separate multiple entries for a given variable.
 Note the equals sign after ZIPPED and FILENAMES--do not delete it.
 A detailed description of the configuration variables follows in "Config File Details."

 ##RUNNING THE PROGRAM:
-In your terminal (cmd for windows), type make and press enter.
+In your terminal (cmd for windows), type `make` and press enter.<br>
-If this does not yield errors, you're good to go.
+If this does not yield errors, you're good to go.<br>
-Type ./shell.sh & and press enter.
+Type ./shell.sh & and press enter.<br>
 The process could take between 15 minutes and 12 hours, depending on the memory of your computer and the size of the files.

 ##RESULTS:
 An output file will be created for each ROI(Gene) and Phase listed, named [GENE]_[PHASE].txt and including a list of variants and counts for a given ROI/Phase.
-In addition, users can opt to output a file named "summary.txt" containing variants for each barcode for all ROI/phase combinations by setting OUTPUT_SUMMARY_FILE TRUE in the config file.
+~~In addition, users can opt to output a file named "summary.txt" containing variants for each barcode for all ROI/phase combinations by setting OUTPUT_SUMMARY_FILE TRUE in the config file.
+This file is HUGE and will take up valuable memory.
+Setting this parameter is not recommended.~~

 ##UNDERSTANDING THE CONFIG FILE:
 Below is an explanation of each of the variables in config.cfg.
 Multiple parameters are comma delimited (first_parameter,second_parameter)--no white space--and should be listed in a consistent order across parameters.
+If multiple ROIs share the same parameters, they still must be listed twice.
+For example, for two ROIs with a forward alignment sequence of AAA `FORWARD_ALIGN_SEQ AAA,AAA`<br>

 `ZIPPED=yes`<br>
 Type yes (all lower case) if input files are zipped, no if they are not zipped.